gheja/tinymodeler/README.md

 # tinymodeler
-A basic 3d modeler in javascript using Babylon.JS
+A basic 3d modeler for low poly models in javascript using BabylonJS